Skip to content

 // - State only used within component

-See: Check state() documentation - Global State.
+See: Check use() documentation - Global State.

 Q: Memory leak occurs